-The accounting firm of Ernst & Young LLP served as the independent auditors of Odetics for the fiscal year ended March 31, 2002.
-The Board of Directors has selected that firm to continue in this capacity for the fiscal year ending March 31, 2003.
-Odetics is asking the stockholders to ratify the selection by the Board of Directors of Ernst & Young LLP as the independent auditors of Odetics to audit the consolidated financial statements of Odetics for the fiscal year ending March 31, 2003 and to perform other appropriate services.
+The accounting firm of Ernst & Young LLP served as the independent auditors of Odetics for the fiscal year ended March 31, 2003.
+The Audit Committee of the Board of Directors has selected that firm to continue in this capacity for the fiscal year ending March 31, 2004.
+Odetics is asking the stockholders to ratify the selection by the Audit Committee of Ernst & Young LLP as the independent auditors of Odetics to audit the consolidated financial statements of Odetics for the fiscal year ending March 31, 2004 and to perform other appropriate services.
 Stockholder ratification of the selection of Ernst & Young LLP as Odetics' independent auditors is not required by the bylaws of Odetics or otherwise.
-In the event that the stockholders fail to ratify the appointment, the Board of Directors will reconsider its selection.
-Even if the selection is ratified, the Board of Directors, in its discretion, may direct the appointment of a different independent accounting firm at any time during the year if the Board of Directors feels that such a change would be in the best interests of Odetics and its stockholders.
+In the event that the stockholders fail to ratify the appointment, the Audit Committee will reconsider its selection.
+Even if the selection is ratified, the Audit Committee, in its discretion, may direct the appointment of a different independent accounting firm at any time during the year if the committee feels that such a change would be in the best interests of Odetics and its stockholders.